-We are offering the shares of our common stock described in this prospectus supplement through the underwriters named below.
+We are offering the shares of our Series A preferred stock described in this prospectus supplement through the underwriters named below.
 Citigroup Global Markets Inc., J.P.
 Morgan Securities Inc. and UBS Securities LLC are acting as the representatives of the underwriters.
 We have entered into an underwriting agreement with the representatives.
-Subject to the terms and conditions of the underwriting agreement, each of the underwriters has severally agreed to purchase the number of shares of common stock listed next to its name in the following table:
+Subject to the terms and conditions of the underwriting agreement, each of the underwriters has severally agreed to purchase the number of shares of Series A preferred stock listed next to its name in the following table: